beccacrosse/TAG/README.md

-# treehacks2024
+# TAG
-our treehacks project :D
+our treehacks 2024 project :D
 # Inspiration
 The inspiration for "Tag" came from a desire to bridge the gap between people, across all ages and interests, in a deeply personal yet digital way.
 Recognizing the limitations of existing social platforms in fostering genuine connections that have become less social and more media-centric, especially during times when physical distances have grown, "Tag" seeks to reintroduce the intimacy and authenticity often missing from our online interactions.